OpenTOSCA/opentosca-vintner/docs/docs/variability4tosca/specification.md

 | div     | List(NumericExpression)                     | Numeric | Divides values from the first one.        |
 | mod     | Tuple(NumericExpression, NumericExpression) | Numeric | Divides values and returns the remainder. |

-### Intrinsic Functions
+### Presence Operators

-The following intrinsic functions can be used inside a variability expression.
+The following presence operators can be used inside a variability expression.

 | Keyname                | Input                                                                            | Output  | Description                                                                                                                                                  |
 |------------------------|----------------------------------------------------------------------------------|---------|--------------------------------------------------------------------------------------------------------------------------------------------------------------|